The Wates house refurbishment project

 alone has over 930 staff and students.
 The original building simply can't cater for the growth The Bartlett is experiencing.

 So, UCL Estates and The Bartlett are undertaking a refurbishment and extension of Wates House to ensure that we continue to provide excellence in teaching and research.
-Hawkins\Brown were appointed as architects for the project and are working in close consultation with the Faculty.
+Hawkins\Brown were appointed as architects for the project, as well as contractors Gilbert Ash, and are working in close consultation with the Faculty.

 - Additional floors